Jan Košek: Legacy

 At that time, future statistics published after this year are continued without changes to the original statistics.
 In 2023, an English man single-handedly collected game by game data on Jan Košek from Sport a Hry and Národní listy and in turn discovered at least 18 games for the Slavia Prague Old Boys in which Košek scored more than 49 goals.

 But what we do know for certain is that Košek scored a total of 819 goals for Slavia Prague, only second to Josef Bican with 1137 goals.
 As part of Slavia Prague 125th anniversary Jan was announced as one of the players in a "Historic Eleven" voted by the fans.

 In the book: Pět tisíc gólů by Josef Pondelik, Pondelik describes and compares Jan Košek's and Josef Bican's opinion from the fans, mentioning; that only eighty percent of fans enjoy Jan Košek's heroic style of football all those years ago, whereas one hundred percent of fans admire Josef Bican's game.

 At the time of Košek's death, Dr Emile Sanek sums up Jan's career as a whole; "Košek was considered everywhere as the best player in the world and he refused several offers from across the Channel.
 With Košek, disappears a player whose class had never been reached so far in Czechoslovakia, even by Pešek, Pilát, Kolenatý and Plánička, the stars of today.

 G. O. Smith mentions: "Hejda was good in goal, Jindřich Baumruk on the wing literally ran past our defender, but the best of all is Košek.
 He would certainly be in competition with our first class professionals if he thought more about the interplay.
 I believe that he wasn't combining at all, he is returning too much."

 The same author in, Večerní České slovo, wrote: "Boy who can do it!
-Yesterday, we are the ones who came to show him his last honor, it was the best proof of Košek's popularity despite the fact that this perfect athlete stopped exciting the masses with his game a some time ago.
+Yesterday, we are the ones who came to show him his last honor, it was the best proof of Košek's popularity despite the fact that this perfect athlete stopped exciting the masses with his game some time ago.
 He would like the mass football youth to have his love and passion for the sport, to be unafraid of fighting, to always be the brave heart of Košek in the game, to be manly, unyielding, tough and honest in training and in matches.
 Košek is a desirable type of sportsman for us, in his time you could not hear shouts: "Play, play!" with moments of struggle, persistent hard fighting until exhaustion.
 He was a great player, a whole man. the memories of his glory as a player and as an athlete, may those who knew him awaken in today's football generation a living desire for such perfection as was achieved by this son of poor parents, who, with his skill, did a lot of work for his little one nation.
-That will be the best, more beautiful tribute to his memory.
+That will be the best, more beautiful tribute to his memory."